|About Hansi Lo Wang|

 Hansi Lo Wang’s Family

-Hansi Lo Wang was born to Kuo Lo and Richard Wang.
-They raised him in Glen Mills, Pennsylvania where he attended school.
+Hansi Lo Wang was raised in Glen Mills, Pennsylvania where he attended school.

 Social media users believe Wang is of Chinese descent.
 He knows the Mandarin and Cantonese languages and also frequently covers news on Chinese and Asian politics.